sijingzhangzsj0604/docs/apisix_versioned_docs/version-3.1.0/background-information/key-concepts/routes.md

 Routes define paths to upstream services.
 In APISIX, routes are responsible for matching client requests based on configured rules, loading & executing the corresponding plugins, as well as forwarding requests to the specified upstream endpoints.

+In APISIX, a simple route can be set up with a path-matching URI and a corresponding upstream address.
 The diagram below shows an example of users sending two HTTP requests to the APISIX API gateway, which are forwarded accordingly per the configured rules in routes:

 <br />